0xPlatinum/Unforgotten-Bits/README.md

 ![image](https://user-images.githubusercontent.com/98354876/228299350-d38745e3-effe-4824-b49b-10d7601bd418.png)

-Wow, all of this makes complete...ly no sense.
+Wow, all of this makes completely no sense.
 What the hell does any of this mean?
 Who takes notes like this?
 The third note is the most interesting, due to it *sounding* like a potential start to something important?
 Maybe a password, maybe a hidden file, or maybe its the beginning of a ritual to summon Cthulhu.
 Who knows.
 Lets just keep this in mind and continue exploring the other directories.

 ![image](https://user-images.githubusercontent.com/98354876/228302271-48572fc6-0fc5-407d-b37c-3e2274f164d3.png)